|

 was born in 1898 in Modena Italy.
 His father, Alfredo, ran a local

-metal-fabricating business.
+metal-blacksmith business who forged axles for the Italian railways.
 When he was 10 his father took Ferrari and his brother Alfredo

 in the 1908 Circuit di Bologna.
 After attending a number of other races he decided that he